skilldrick/easyforth/index.markdown

 {% include stack.html stack="1 2 3 <- Top" %}

-Every time you type something followed by the enter key, the Forth interpreter executes it, and appends the string `ok` to let you know there were no errors.
-You should also notice that as you press enter on each line, the area at the top fills up with numbers.
+Every time you type a line followed by the Enter key, the Forth interpreter executes it, and appends the string `ok` to let you know there were no errors.
+You should also notice that as you press Enter on each line, the area at the top fills up with numbers.
 That area is our visualization of the stack.

-Now, into the same interpreter, type a single `+` followed by the enter key.
+Now, into the same interpreter, type a single `+` followed by the Enter key.
 The top two elements on the stack, `2` and `3`, have been replaced by `5`.

 {% include stack.html stack="1 5 <- Top" %}